 It’s possible Hastings is not as straight-laced as he’d like everyone to believe.
 But in season six, Hastings didn’t turn out to be H, and it’s hard to even consider him for the title “bent copper” when he’s been working so hard to uncover police corruption.

 Is Rohan Sindwhani H?

-Despite the mess that was Operation Pear Tree and the revelations about Gill Biggeloe, PS Tina Tranter, and a whole network of corrupt cops, Sindwhani gave the following public statement: “The Deputy Chief Constable and I are pleased to report Operation Pear Tree has completed a thorough investigation into institutionalised complicity between organised criminals and corrupt police officers.
+After all, Sindwhani was the one who gave this statement, despite everything he knew about Gill Biggeloe and PS Tina Tranter and co: “The Deputy Chief Constable and I are pleased to report Operation Pear Tree has completed a thorough investigation into institutionalised complicity between organised criminals and corrupt police officers.
 Its robust findings couldn’t be clearer.
 There is no institutionalised corruption in this police force.”
-This was entirely in bad faith.

 Is Andrea Wise H?